 Jay Gibbons (.277, 26, 79) and the Orioles agree to a $21.1 million, four-year deal.
 The 28 year-old outfielder, who is getting married this weekend, could have taken his chances on the free agent market next season.

-Coming off an injured Achilles tendon, Cliff Floyd signs a very flexible deal with the Cubs, beginning with a one-year guaranteed contract for $3 million to one which could be worth as much as $17.5 million over two years.
+Cliff Floyd, coming off an injured Achilles tendon signs a very flexible deal with the Cubs, beginning with a one-year guaranteed contract for $3 million to one which could be worth as much as $17.5 million over two years.
 The Chicago native will give the North-siders left-handed power off the bench and is expected to platoon with Matt Murton.

-Avoiding arbitration, the Braves sign Rafael Soriano (3-3, 3.00) to a two-year deal worth $9 million.
-The team plans to use the relief pitcher, who had nine saves in 2007, as their closer this season.
+The Braves, avoiding arbitration, sign Rafael Soriano (3-3, 3.00) to a two-year deal worth $9 million.
+Atlanta plans to use the 29 year-old right-handed reliever, who recorded nine saves last year, as their closer this season.